dgroddick/superblog/README.md

 ## Installation

 Put the code somewhere your Web Server can find it.
+If you have Docker installed you can run

+    docker-compose up -d

-If you have Docker installed you can run 'docker-compose up -d' to run the application in a Docker container.
+to run the application in a Docker container.

 For now you'll need to create the database manually.
 There's methods that will create the tables in the SuperBlog class.